Welcome to Dr. Kate Brilakis' Learning Portal

 Structure/shape of a protein determines its Function!

-Most biological processes have ALOT of "steps".
+Most biological processes have ALOT of "steps" and

 each step is facilitated by a different enzyme.